 Healthcare organizations who are trying to increase their portal sign-up ratio prefer the first option because it gets the sign-up process out of the way.
 With the second option, patients sometimes lose their sign-up instructions or forget to set up the account before the activation code expires.

-Two Types of Patient Portals
+Patient Portal Technologies – Types of Portals

 From a technology perspective, it’s important to point out two different implementation models for patient portals: